Abideshverma/ONLINE_SHOPPING_REST_API/README.md

 # Online Shopping Application

-This is a Collaborative project, we have built a rest API service for an Online Shopping Application with 5 Team members in around 5 days.
+Developed this REST API for an Online Shopping Application.
+This API performs all the fundamental CRUD  operations of any Online Shopping Application platform with user validation at every step.
+The system provides a range of essential functionalities to enhance the user experience when interacting with the  platform's e-commerce services.

 ## Entity Relationship Diagram